-First, check out their Facebook app page on Shopify’s marketplace.
-Pick the pricing plan that fits you best.
-Your Shopify Facebook Store can cost as little as $9/month.
+1) First, check out their Facebook app page on Shopify’s marketplace.

-Whether you are a new business, trying to get off the ground quickly, or you are trying to expand what you’ve already built, there is very little friction.
+Whether you’re trying to get off the ground quickly as a new business or expanding what you’ve already built, there is very little friction.

 Consider the Future

-The long-term benefit of using Shopify, with or without Facebook, is that it gives you a platform for building your business in the future.
+The long-term benefit of using Shopify, with or without Facebook, is that it gives you a platform for growing your business over time.
 There’s an eclectic marketplace of apps for improving how you use Shopify.
 It’s also a highly familiar, highly supported platform.